Effective Youth Engagement

 Engaging young people in planning is often overlooked as adults plan for the future of their communities.
 Youth have a keen sense of awareness of how their community works and what could make it better.
 They are true urban pioneers — exploring their neighborhoods on foot, as a passenger in their parents' car, and sometimes by bicycle or skateboard.
 Figuring out how to incorporate youth in planning can be challenging with so many extra-curricular activities competing for young people's time.
 The Chicago Metropolitan Agency for Planning (CMAP) piloted a new program called Future Leaders In Planning (FLIP) last fall as a way to give youth a voice at the regional planning level.

-Erin Aleman, from CMAP, will talk about the development of the FLIP program and discuss some of the challenges, opportunities, and lessons learned over the course of last year's program.
+In this program, Erin Aleman, from CMAP, discussed the development of the FLIP program and some of the challenges, opportunities, and lessons learned over the course of the previous year's program.